MicrosoftDocs/VBA-Docs/api/Excel.PivotTable.EnableFieldList.md

 api_name:
 - Excel.PivotTable.EnableFieldList
 ms.assetid: 3f078d19-d2ec-1c1a-e039-69e8d7e21e95
-ms.date: 06/08/2017
+ms.date: 05/08/2019
 localization_priority: Normal
 ---

 # PivotTable.EnableFieldList property (Excel)

 **False** to disable the ability to display the field list for the PivotTable.
-If the field list was already being displayed it disappears.
+If the field list was already being displayed, it disappears.
 The default value is **True**.
 Read/write **Boolean**.

 ## Syntax